yrtt-readers/the-bookclub-api/README.md

 # the-bookclub-api
 This api use lambda functions on aws gateway to perform:
-- call to open library api to search books
+- call to OpenLibrary api to search books
 - call to mySql database to input stock

 **IMPORTANT**